ibm-cloud-docs/watsonxdata/cpdctl_commands_config.md

    ```
    {: codeblock}

-## Using the commands user and profile together
+## Using the commands `user` and `profile` together (Recommended)
 {: #cpdctl_commands_configboth}

-You can combine the 2 commands user and profile together to configure instance profile in cpdctl configuration.
+You can combine the 2 commands `user` and `profile` together to configure instance profile in cpdctl configuration.
 A sample illustration of how to use the combination is provided below:

 **Setting up a cloud instance profile:**